 Whether you’re already an experienced IT professional seeking to take your career in a new direction or new to cloud computing (or IT, for that matter), there are several reasons why you should consider AWS.
 Here are a few of the more important ones.

 AWS leads the pack when it comes to public cloud computing.
 If you consider IaaS (infrastructure as a service)—just one segment of the public cloud market—AWS quickly leads the market.
-Statista states that about 33 percent of the IaaS market segment is held by AWS, which is almost as much as that held by the next two leading providers combined (Microsoft Azure and Google Cloud Platform).
+Statista states that AWS holds about 33 percent of the IaaS market segment, which is almost as much as the next two leading providers combined (Microsoft Azure and Google Cloud Platform) hold.
 Furthermore, the AWS market share shows signs of enormous growth in other areas besides IaaS, as the total IaaS market is less than half of the SaaS (software as a service) market.

 AWS Is the #1 Fastest-Growing Public Cloud

-Being the first public cloud service to market in 2006, AWS had a seven-year head start over its competition.
+Being the first public cloud service to market in 2006, AWS had a seven-year headstart over its competition.
 AWS took maximum advantage of this lead and has been the fastest-growing public cloud service ever since.
-It continues to show tremendous growth and is predicted to increase from 42 percent in 2017 to 52 percent by 2020.
+It continues to show tremendous growth, such as 39 percent growth in its third-quarter in 2021.

 Demand for AWS Jobs Outstrips Available Professionals